Natural Gourmet Institute Contact Us

 lecture

 Did you know that conditions such as Alzheimer's, arthritis, asthma, colitis, diabetes, headaches, heart disease, and obesity all have something in common?
-That something is inflammation.
-In this enlightening class, you'll learn what the research shows about certain foods---including good and bad fats---that encourage inflammation and which ones have anti-inflammatory properties.
+That something is inflammation!
+In this enlightening class, you will learn what the research shows about certain foods---including good and bad fats --- that encourage inflammation and which ones have anti-inflammatory properties.
 You might be surprised to discover that your kitchen is already equipped with an arsenal of common ingredients that counteract inflammation.
-You'll leave this class armed with effective, practical, and flavorful tipson how to modify your diet to include anti-inflammatory foods along with several wholesome and delicious recipes.
+You'll leave this class armed with effective, practical, and flavorful tips on how to modify your diet to include anti-inflammatory foods along with several wholesome and delicious recipes.

 Instructor: Archana Gogna, M.S., C.N.S.